Novartis/YADA/src/site/markdown/deployment.md

 After conforming `META-INF/context.xml` for your environment, simply drop it into your existing tomcat container.

-The pre-built war uses a local [sqlite] file for the YADA index.
+The pre-built war uses a local [SQLite®] file for the YADA index.
 This is not likely to be your final implementation–nor should it–however, it is possible to use it to perform sanity checks and more extensive automated testing.

 Refer to the [Sanity Check](#tocSanity) to validate your install.
 If you have issues, check [Additional Filesystem Configuration](#tocFilesys) and [Caveats](#tocQuickstartCaveats).